 Assessments

-If we receive a complaint about your conduct we will firstly decide whether it is one that can, and should, be investigated.
-You will be informed about the complaint and provided with the name of the complainant before this assessment.
+If we receive an allegation about your conduct we will firstly decide whether it is one that can, and should, be investigated.
+You will be informed about the allegation and provided with the name of the person making the allegation before this assessment.

-The complaint will be assessed against a number of criteria, including:
+The allegation will be assessed against a number of criteria, including:

 • whether the conduct complained of is within the scope of the Code;